tamago-labs/legato-math/README.md

 # Legato Math

-Legato Math is a fixed-point math library for Sui Move that allows for computing the nth root and raising a number to the power of a fractional exponent using fixed-point numbers.
+Legato Math is a fixed-point math library for Sui Move that allows for computing the nth root and raising a number to the power of a fractional exponent in all fixed-point numbers.
 It extends Aptos's math library with custom code that utilizes the Newton-Raphson method.
 Initially made for Legato LBP, we separated it into an open-source repo that may benefit other projects seeking this solution.

 Earlier, we wrote an article about the basics of fixed-point math in Sui, which you can find here: